nikkieverett/recipe-app/recipes/sweet-spicy-sriracha-glazed-salmon.md

- about 2 minutes. flip the salmon and cook until the other side browns 2 more minutes. reduce the heat to low and pour in the reserved marinade. cover and cook until the fish is cooked through 4-5 minutes. place a piece of salmon on each of 4 serving plates and sprinkle with the scallions.
+ about 2 minutes. flip the salmon and cook until the other side browns 2 more minutes. reduce the heat to low and pour in the reserved marinade. cover and cook until the fish is cooked through 4-5 minutes. place a piece of salmon on each of 4 serving plates and sprinkle with the scallions.'
-ingredients: 1/4 cup reduced-sodium soy sauce or tamari* for gluten-free 2 tablespoons honey
+ingredients: '1/4 cup reduced-sodium soy sauce or tamari* for gluten-free 2 tablespoons honey
 1 tablespoons rice vinegar
 1 tablespoon sriracha sauce or to taste